 You are all set-up to now share with the people you invited.
 You add more folks by clicking on the plus (+) sign.
 To add images, simply select them from your photos library and clicking the Share button and selecting the shared album just created.

 The images you add to this folder will sync over to the invited folks’ devices.
-And they can also add images.
+And they can also add pictures.
 Pretty amazing!

 Let’s Get Optimized